DimaSheiko/apep-docs/docs/framework/conditions/general.md

 === "DSL"

     ```lua
-    {ACTION, "UNIT.custom.interrupts", UNIT},
+    {ACTION, "target.custom.interrupts", target},
     ```

 === "Lua Code"

     ```lua
-    _A.DSL:Get("custom.interrupts")("UNIT")
+    _A.DSL:Get("custom.interrupts")("target")
     ```

 === "Lua Mode"

     ```lua
-    UNIT:CustomInterrupts()
+    TARGET:CustomInterrupts()
     ```

 ---

 > ## custom.stuns

--   This condition checks if a custom stun action is defined(`in the plugin`) for the currently casting spell.
+-   This condition checks if a custom stun action is defined (in the plugin's custom tables) for the spell the target is currently casting.

 #### Parameters

--   `UNIT`: The unit whose casting to evaluate for custom stun.
+-   `UNIT`: The unit whose casting to evaluate for a custom stun.

 #### Returns `BOOL`